MichalMrena/AdventOfCode/README.md

 # AdventOfCode
-Solution for advent of code puzzles https://adventofcode.com/ .
+Solutions of Advent of Code puzzles https://adventofcode.com/ .
-Solutions are in C++ and Haskell.
+Languages used are C++ and Haskell.